pradip647/node-email-server/README.md

 # node-email-server
-This is the example of sendimg email from server using nodejs
+This is the example of sendimg email from server using node js

 ## Step by Step Working Example